-A. Paradigms used for the proposed approach
+A. Paradigms Used for the Proposed Approach

 In order to design a resource-efficient RVFL algorithm, the proposed approach combines the ideas from two areas.
 These are the density-based encoding from stochastic computing and the binding and bundling operations from hyperdimensional computing.
-Since both are research fields on their own, here we only indicate the introductory papers facilitating entrance to the areas.
+Since both are research fields on their own, here, we only indicate the introductory papers facilitating entrance to the areas.
 The recent magazine article [4] is probably the most approachable reading for stochastic computing.
-With respect to hyperdimensional computing, the best starting point is the tutorial-like article [5] by Kanerva.
+With respect to hyperdimensional computing, the best starting point is the tutorial-like article by Kanerva [5].

-B. Resource-efficient RVFL
+B. Resource-Efficient RVFL

 Recall that even the conventional RVFL networks are considered to be one of the simplest approaches for machine learning.
 This fact explains why the efforts on pushing the resource-efficiency of RVFL networks to the extreme are rather limited.
-The most relevant works in this direction are [8], [22].
-Similar to the present study, both works use FPGA for hardware experiments.
+The most relevant works in this direction are [8] and [21].
+Similar to this study, both works use FPGA for hardware experiments.
 Moreover, both works rely on finite precision implementation for improving the resourceefficiency.
-The work [22], however, heavily focuses on the process of obtaining the weights of the readout matrix, which is not the case here.
+The work [21], however, heavily focuses on the process of obtaining the weights of the readout matrix, which is not the case here.
 The work [8], which focuses on the operational phase, is used here as the baseline for comparison with the proposed approach.
 However, none of the previous works in the area of RVFL, to the best of our knowledge, have been focusing on using the combination of the density-based encoding with the binding operation.
 As an important topic for future research, we see the theoretical characterization of the classification performance improvement obtained with the proposed approach.
-As indicated earlier, one hypothesis is that quantization and the density-based encoding provide extra regularization.
-In order to move in this direction, the relevant works are related to a phenomenon of network generalization improvement, e.g., via adding a noise [23] or discretizing quantitative features [24].
+As indicated earlier, one hypothesis is that the quantization and the density-based encoding provide extra regularization.
+In order to move in this direction, the relevant works are related to a phenomenon of network generalization improvement, e.g., via adding a noise [22] or discretizing quantitative features [23].

-C. Simplification of neural networks
+C. Simplification of Neural Networks

-Finally, it is worth mentioning that in recent years the simplification of computing architectures for neural networks is an important research topic.
-Notable examples are works [25], [26], [27], which have been evaluated on convolutional neural networks; work [28] that has introduced networks with ternary activations and work [29] that has introduced networks where all parameters are binary.
-It is worth mentioning that in contrast to the bit-wise networks [29], the proposed use of the density-based encoding does not require the binarization of the input features, which often worsens the accuracy.
+Finally, it is worth mentioning that, in recent years, the simplification of computing architectures for neural networks is an important research topic.
+Notable examples are works [24]-[26], which have been evaluated on convolutional neural networks; work [27] that has introduced networks with ternary activations and work [28] that has introduced networks where all parameters are binary.
+It is worth mentioning that, in contrast to the bitwise networks [28], the proposed use of the density-based encoding does not require the binarization of the input features, which often worsens the accuracy.